 So, a totally custom-made 90-day planning system for $9?
 The yearly cost is much less than some of those yearly planners out there.
 And the best part is if I want to change anything, I just order a new one or wait until the quarter is up and make the changes for the next one.

-My productivity and daily interaction with my goals, my plans, my system, my schedule has been huge already in 2015, and we are only 15 days into it.
+My productivity and daily interaction with my goals, my plans, my system, my schedule has been huge already.
 I never would have thought I’d be this excited over a planner, but this one inspires me and reminds me daily to get out there and kick butt.

 If you were having any kind of trouble finding a system for you, hopefully this helped you see that you can create your own and do it for pretty cheap!